DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Creating a sale with Tokenized Card in 1.5

+<aside class="warning">This integration aims to serve customers who are migrating from API 1.5 to API 3.0.</aside>

-To create a credit card sale with webservice 1.5 token, it is necessary to do a POST for the Payment feature as the example.
+To create a credit card sale with a 1.5 token, it is necessary to make a POST to the Payment resource as shown in the example.

-For use in Sandbox, it is possible to simulate authorized or declined transactions via test tokens:
+For use in Sandbox, it is possible to simulate authorized or denied transactions via test tokens:

 |Status|Token|
 |---|---|